 The Insurance Company Is Not on Your Side.

 Sadly, this is the ironic truth.
 The very basis of an insurance company is to protect people’s future.
 Unfortunately, insurers make most of their money by denying claims or offering a way lower figure than deserved.

 This means that their decisions and actions are not in your best interest.
 When the insurance company calls you to offer a settlement figure, it is likely that the amount is only to make the case go away.
-The insurer might convince you that they are helping by offering a settlement soon, but you should not agree to anything without advice from a car accident attorney.
+The insurer might convince you that they are helping by offering a settlement soon, but you should not agree to anything without advice from the best car accident attorney.